OpenGATE/Gate/docs/generating_and_tracking_optical_photons.rst

    /gate/digitizer/Singles/insert readout
    /gate/digitizer/Singles/readout/setDepth your_detector_readout_level

-Digitizer modules like **threshold** or **uphold** can be used (see Users Guide:Digitizer_and_readout_parameters#Thresholder_.26_Upholder).
+Digitizer modules like **threshold** or **uphold** can be used (see :ref:`thresholder_upholder-label`).
 This is crucial when you do a fluorescence experience for example.
 If you want to detect only fluorescent photons you need to apply an energy cut (upholder) in order to discard high energy photons (non-fluorescent photons have higher energy than fluorescent photons)::

    /gate/digitizer/Singles/insert upholder